I’m not gonna lie… flying with a toddler isn’t exactly a walk in the park, most of the time.

 But if you’re a parent who doesn’t want to leave flying with a toddler to chance, then you must read on.

-I’ve seen the good, the bad and the ugly of toddler air travel, while travelling the world for Around The World + Kids.
+And trust me, I’ve seen the good, the bad and the ugly of toddler air travel, while travelling the world (I blogged about it on Around The World + Kids).

 With twelve months of flights and changing cities and countries, you quickly become an expert on toddler flight survival 101.